 with little success, Brown’s physician, Dr. Teresa Menendez, a cardiac

-electrophysiologist with Nuvance Health Medical Practices in Norwalk,
+electrophysiologist with Nuvance Health Medical Practice in Norwalk,

 recommended she get a cardiac ablation to control her rapid heart rate.

 procedure that scars tissue in the heart in order to block abnormal electrical